shahla4539/Election_Analysis_Module-3/README.md

         # 5: Add a vote to that county's vote count.
         county_votes[county_name]+=1

-  Added for loop to do the county vote count as follows:
+  Added for loop to do the county vote count also applied percentage formula as follows:

        # 6a: Write a for loop to get the county from the county dictionary.
         for county in county_votes: